How To Recognize and Treat Parasitic Infections

 Helminths

 These parasitic worms live inside the digestive tract.
-They will deplete the body’s resources and can contribute to long-term, sometimes severe, chronic health problems because of this.
+They can deplete the body’s resources and contribute to long-term, sometimes severe, chronic health problems.
 The most common helminths are tapeworms, roundworms, flatworms, hookworms, and whipworms.
 Pinworms, whipworms, and hookworms are all types of roundworms.
 (18)

 Tapeworms are types of flatworms that live inside your intestine and can grow up to 35 feet long, laying close to one million eggs per day.
 They eat the food you eat and can cause feelings of constant hunger.
-Most of the time, they are commonly contracted through eating undercooked, contaminated meat.
+They are commonly contracted through eating undercooked, contaminated meat.

 Protozoa